3 Smith Machine Back Workouts Using Proven 13 Best Exercises (Full Guide)

 This stance is possible with the Smith machine because the forced path of the bar keeps the lifter from falling forward and simultaneously allows for more targeted spinal muscle building.

-It should be clear by now that the answer to are Smith machines bad is no because fitness buffs can use it to hit all 40 muscles in the back, but until this point, we haven’t talked specifics.
-For those wanting a clearer view of the particular muscles that are worked and which exercise targets them, the below information is the science behind the Smith machine back workout.4
+It should be clear by now that Smith machines are effective for targeting all 40 muscles in the back, but we haven’t yet discussed the specifics.
+For those wanting a clearer view of the particular muscles that are worked and which exercise targets them, the below information is the science behind the Smith machine back workout.6

 A back view of a blonde woman with visible back muscles wearing a black tank top in a dimly lit studio.